DanielDugan/Movie_Trailer_website/README.md

 Udacity Full Stack Project 1 Movie_Trailer_website

 #####Entertainment_center.py
-Entertainment_center.py was written by Daniel Dugan under the direction of for the Udacity Full Stack Project 1
+Entertainment_center.py was written by Daniel Dugan under the direction of Kunal Chawla for the Udacity Full Stack Project 1.

 #####media.py
-media.py was written by Daniel Dugan under the direction of for the Udacity Full Stack Project 1
+media.py was written by Daniel Dugan under the direction of Kunal Chawla for the Udacity Full Stack Project 1

 ##### fresh_tomatoes.py
 fresh_tomatoes.py created by Allan Reyes and edited by Daniel Dugan (ddfresh_tomatoes.py)